-A whole tiny world lives in the lake community.
-In small groups, your students will sample the pond for the diversity of organisms living in various zones.
-They will observe some of the distinguishing characteristics that allow organisms to live underwater and interact with each other.
-Using various magnification tools and identification guides, students will identify a wide variety of organisms, focusing on structures used for feeding, moving through the water, and breathing.
+Discover the tiny world living in the lake community.
+In small groups, your students will search for diverse organisms living in different aquatic zones.
+They will use magnification tools and field guides to identify organisms based on structures for feeding, moving, and breathing.
 Capacity: 60 students; length of program: 120 minutes; fee: \$2 per student

-Forest Ecology (SNR) Grades: 4-8; April
+Forest Ecology (SNR)

+Grades: 4-8; April

 How are forest trees like apartment buildings?
 Why do many wildflowers bloom in the spring?
 Why do some animals live only in the forest?
-Answers to these and other questions will be discovered as your students explore the upland forest.
-Through investigations of decomposing logs, comparing and contrasting different areas of the forest using simple equipment such as thermometers, and a variety of other hands-on activities, students develop an understanding that the forest is a diverse and fascinating ecosystem.
+Discover the answers to these questions and more while exploring the upland forest.
+Through investigations of decomposing logs and soil and plant identification activities, students will learn that the forest is a diverse and fascinating ecosystem.
 Capacity: 60 students; length of program: 120 minutes; fee: \$2 per student